Chinese Economy Beats Growth Expectations In First Quarter - UrduPoint

 Beijing insisted on Tuesday that state efforts to boost growth were "producing effects".

-And Zhiwei Zhang, president and chief economist at Pinpoint Asset Management, said in a note that "strong Q1 growth will make the government comfortable with the current policy stance".
+And Zhiwei Zhang, president and chief economist at Pinpoint Asset Management, said in a note that "strong first-quarter growth will make the government comfortable with the current policy stance".

 Growth is particularly hampered by sluggish confidence among households and businesses in the context of this economic uncertainty, which is hammering consumption.